ghostkcleung/tft_framework/md/installation.md

 Then create your own project in the PlatformIO.

-Download and unzip the source code here.
-Copy the "tft_framework" and "tft_implement" to /lib of the project path.
+Download the source code here.
+Copy  and unzip the "tft_framework" and "tft_implement" to /lib path of the project.

 Add the <SD.h> library. https://github.com/arduino-libraries/SD